Best Bedding for Chicken Nesting Box

 Wood shavings are warm, soft, comfortable, clean, and easy to purchase in farm stores, although they are pricier than straw or hay.
 Cedar shavings are very popular because of their pleasant aroma and neutralizing effect.
 The smell also works as a natural insect repellent.

 The downside is that the enchanting smell of cedar shavings can irritate the respiratory system of your chickens, albeit a controversial topic.
 So if you notice some heavy breathing or squeaking, this might not be your ideal solution.

 Straw is commonly used as bedding for farm animals.
 In addition to being compostable, it offers comfort, residual warmth, and healthy germ balance.
-It's easy to find and cheap to buy.
-The downsides are its lack of odor control and difficulty in cleaning.
-The straw will rot after using it for a while and smell.
-It also needs to be replaced quite often.
+It’s easy to find and cheap to buy.

 Credits Featured Image: Kristen Ellison @redbirdranch (IG)